AminBangash/Recipes-React/README.md

 Recipe-React App
-A starter project for building a recipe application using React for the frontend and Node.js for the backend.
+A  project for building a recipe application using React for the frontend and Node.js for the backend.

 Features
 Frontend: